 provided in this Section.

-The State will pay the cost of transporting eligible pupils less the
+The State will pay the cost of transporting eligible pupils less the prior year

 assessed valuation in a dual school district maintaining secondary

 grades 9 to 12 inclusive times a qualifying rate of .05%; in elementary

 school districts maintaining grades K to 8 times a qualifying rate of